 All people receiving Social Security must pay federal taxes on those funds each year.
 Numerous states also tax these funds as income.

 In 2024, two states — Nebraska and Missouri — updated their rules to eliminate Social Security taxation.
-That means residents who were previously taxed in those states will keep more money in their pockets.
+If you're a resident previously taxed in those states, you can maximize your retirement savings.
 Ten states continue to tax Social Security benefits.

 Bottom line